 Keep in mind

-- Park your emergency corpus in sweep-in FDs and short-duration funds.
+- Park your emergency corpus in sweep-in FDs and liquid funds.
 It should be equal to six months of expenses.

 - Even if you have employer-provided health cover, buy additional health insurance.